Naeem-Akhter/percona-postgres/contrib/pg_tde/documentation/docs/variables.md

 **Type** - boolean <br>
 **Default** - on

-A `boolean` variable controlling if databases can use global key providers for storing principal keys.
+A `boolean` variable that controls if databases can use global key providers for storing principal keys.

 If disabled, functions that change the key providers can only work with database local key providers.